-To grant batch operation permissions to COS, you need to create a CAM role.
+To grant batch operation permission to COS, you need to create a CAM role.
 For more information on CAM roles, see Role Overview.

-Click Next to enter the information check page where you can check the configurations of your batch operation job.
+Click Next to enter the information verification page where you can verify the configuration of your batch operation job.
 If you need to make any changes, click the Edit button corresponding to the field you wish to modify, or click Previous to return to a previous section.
 After carefully checking over your information, click Create to finish creating the batch operation job.

 After the batch operation job is created, find the newly created job in the job list and click [OK].
 To cancel the job, click [Cancel] on the right.